chreage-rebirth/doc/doc/tuto_fun_cef.md

   }
 ```

-`argc, argv` are used by CEF/Chromium when forking they are passing informatio
+`argc, argv` are used by CEF/Chromium when forking they are passing information

 Explanation of the source code (OpenGL version) [cefsimple_opengl](https://github.com/Lecrapouille/OffScreenCEF/blob/master/cefsimple_opengl)